Who We Are

 As a member of the Transformative Mediation community, Mia has been trained to conduct mediation including but not limited to Child Access; Attendance; Re-entry; Property; and District Court (landlord/tenant, small claims, peace orders).
 In addition to mediation, Mia is also a skilled facilitator trained to provide facilitation for large/small groups; IEP (Individualized Education Plans); and community conversations.
 When Mia is not encouraging others to volunteer or donate to local causes, she enjoys curling up to a good book, listening to live music, watching movies, and exploring new foods.

-Susan Petroff – Member
+Susan Petroff – President

 Susan is a nonprofit professional, fortunate to work with extraordinarily dedicated colleagues in improving educational outcomes and the quality of life for children, adults and families.
 Currently, a consultant specializing in program and fund development, she has a background in programs, education, grantmaking, development and communications.